-We offer councillors a comprehensive induction programme.
-As a result of the May 2011 elections the council has 17 new councillors.
+- 92. We offer councillors a comprehensive induction programme.
+As a result of the May 2011 elections the council had 17 new councillors.
 Soon after election, councillors were invited to an induction evening to sign their declarations of acceptance of office and to sign up to the code of conduct.
 At the induction session, councillors met the service teams and also indicated their training needs.
-Training sessions on planning and licensing have already been scheduled with needs assessment taking place in order to provide further relevant training.
-Members of the Audit and Corporate Governance Committee have received a self assessment questionnaire so that we can focus training on their needs.
+Training sessions on planning and licensing have been held with needs assessment taking place in order to provide further relevant training.
+Members of the audit and corporate governance committee have received a self assessment questionnaire so that we can focus training on their needs.
+They received training on their governance roles with regards to internal audit and external audit on 8 June 2011.
+Further councillor training is being delivered throughout 2012/13. - 93.
 Senior officers take part in induction sessions with all staff.
 Their development opportunities include support towards a nationally recognised qualification e.g. MBA.
 They can take part in the Common Purpose Matrix (a county wide senior management development programme) and they can attend programmes such as aiming to be a corporate director.
-Attendees evaluate these programmes, provide feedback at the end of each session and line managers review training during the appraisal and formal one to one process.

-The senior management team has attended several workshops to clarify their roles and responsibilities and their interactions between the politicians across the two councils.
-This was to ensure that they provided clear and consistent leadership for the two organisations.

-Heads of service attended a workshop to draw on experiences of other local authorities in developing approaches to shared services and to build consistency of approach amongst the heads of service in their service reviews.

-We launched a management development programme (Mastering Management) for the recently appointed shared service managers in 2010/11.
-This included a module on Leading Impact and Influence that covered skills to influence others, work collaboratively and to have challenging and difficult conversations.
-Another module was on Leading Performance that covered skills to raise performance within their teams.
-There were also joint workshops with heads of service and management team that covered Leading Change and Leading Teams.
+Attendees evaluate these programmes, provide feedback at the end of each session and line managers review training during the appraisal and formal one to one process. - 94.
+The strategic management board has attended several workshops to clarify their roles and responsibilities and their interactions between the politicians across the two councils.
+This was to ensure that they provided clear and consistent leadership for the two organisations. - 95.
+We launched a management development programme (Mastering Management) for the recently appointed shared service managers in 2010/11, which continued into 2011/12.
+This included a module on leading impact and influence that covered skills to influence others, work collaboratively and to have challenging and difficult conversations.
+Another module was on leading performance that covered skills to raise performance within their teams.

-As part of the programme, the service managers have been mentored by heads of service and the senior management team to support them in their new role of managing services across two councils.

-The council will continue to develop councillors' roles through a councillor and committee excellence review.
-It will be undertaken as a shared review with Vale of White Horse District Council.
-The review will result in actions to develop the effectiveness of councillors in their different roles.
-It will have the added objective of making decision making in Council and committee meetings more effective.
-The review will encourage councillors to engage in training to meet their needs as well as the council's needs.

-During 2011 / 2012 senior managers and service managers will be offered further opportunities to consolidate their management development following the Mastering Management programme.
+- 96. As part of the programme, the service managers attended action learning sets where they discussed individual challenges and received ideas on how to handle these situations from their colleagues.
+Heads of service and the strategic management board mentored them to support them in their new role of managing services across two councils.
+Service managers now mentor some team leaders. - 97.
+The council will continue to develop councillors' roles through a councillor development programme.
+It will be undertaken as a shared programme with Vale of White Horse District Council.
+The programme will result in actions to develop the effectiveness of councillors in their different roles.
+It will have the added objective of making decision making in council and committee meetings more effective.
+The programme will encourage councillors to engage in training to meet their needs as well as the council's needs. - 98.
+The councils will offer senior managers and service managers further opportunities to consolidate their management development following the mastering management programme.
+The councils are rolling out the mastering management programme to team leaders and supervisors of both councils to ensure consistency of management practices across all levels of managers.
+There were 35 team leaders who started the programme in February 2012.